Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Applications of SPOD: Low-rank reconstruction, denoising, frequency-time analysis, and prewhitening

 Next, we investigate if the high similarity between the instantaneous flow field and the modes indicates high energy.
 Figure \ref{fig 12a} shows the temporal evolution of the pressure 2-norm for the original data, low-dimensional 1$\times$129-mode reconstructions using the time-domain, frequency-domain and the convolution approaches.
 The pressure 2-norm of the data is highly underpredicted by the time-domain approach that uses a full basis ($n_{\rm blk}\times$129), but is able to capture the major trends of the original data.
 The time-domain reconstruction performed using a modal basis of 1$\times$129 is also shown for comparison.
 This accurately follows the spatial norm of the original data, except for an offset, similar to figure \ref{fig 3}($d$).
-Though the frequency-domain shows a similar trend, the curve is dominated by the windowing effect, as previously observed in figure \ref{fig 3}($b$).
-In addition, spatial norm of the 1$\times$129-mode reconstruction using the convolution approach is shown.
-It follows the trend of the original data and attains its global maximum at the same instant as that of the original data and the time-domain approach.
-Another advantage over the frequency-domain approach is that the windowing effect is absent in the convolution approach.
-The time occurrence of the global maximum for all the spatial norms are in agreement with the high-similarity occurrences (bright yellow spots).
-This indicates that the high-similarity of the instantaneous flow field with the leading mode implies high energy, which is a consequence of the leading mode representing the large-scale coherent structure.
-Note that, it is not known apriori that high-similarity indicates high energy.
+The frequency-domain curve also shows a similar trend.
+In addition, the spatial norm of the 1$\times$129-mode reconstruction using the convolution approach is shown.
+It follows the trend of the original data and attains its global maximum at the same time instant.
+All curves in figure \ref{fig 12a} peak at the time of maximum instantaneous energy, previously indicated in figure \ref{fig 13}($b$).
+This indicates that a high similarity between the instantaneous flow field and the leading mode implies high overall energy.
+We highlight that this finding is not self-evident as the leading SPOD mode represents the most energetic flow structure in a purely \emph{statistical} sense.
+The important physical insight hence is that the intermittent occurrence of large-scale coherent structures is directly associated with high-energy events.